RomainCorbel/FormulaKiteDataAnalysis/README.md

 # Formula Kite Data Analysis

-This repository contains the datasets and analyses from the **Formula Kite testing campaign** held in **Port Camargue (France), June 6–11, 2025**.
+This repository contains the analyses from the **Formula Kite testing campaign** held in **Port Camargue (France), June 6–11, 2025**.
+Note that the datasets are not stored directly in this GitHub repository because of their large file sizes, which would make the repository heavy and inefficient to clone or update.
+All raw and pre-processed data are hosted externally on Marco’s drive and the pre-processed folder: Data_Sailnjord must be copied directly into the FormulaKiteDataAnalysis/ folder to run the analysis scripts and notebooks
 The project focuses on two main aspects of performance:
 - Straight runs (upwind & downwind speed testing)
 - Maneuvers (tacks & gybes)
-The datasets are not stored directly in this GitHub repository because of their large file sizes, which would make the repository heavy and inefficient to clone or update.
-All raw and pre-processed data are hosted externally on Marco’s drive and must be copied directly into the FormulaKiteDataAnalysis/ folder in order for the analysis scripts and notebooks
 ---

 ## Repository Structure